 Are you struggling to remember drug names and their actions?
 Are you concerned about remembering drug names and wondering what tricks you can use to memorize drug names easily?
-In this article, you will find many tips and tricks that will help you effortlessly remember drug names and their actions.
+In this article, you will find many easy ways to memorize medications that will help you effortlessly remember drug names and their actions.

 If you are someone who deals with lots of drug names and their mechanism of action on the human body, it is important to remember them correctly.
 It might be difficult to memorize drug names and their actions as they are.
 So here are some tips and tricks that will help you remember the mechanism of action and the drug names with a little effort from your side.

 USE A DRY-ERASE BOARD/FLASHCARDS/NOTECARDS

 You can use flashcards to help yourself memorize drug names and their effects on the human body.
 You will have to write the drug name on one side and information on indications and actions on the other side.

 You can use writing practice on a dry erase board to memorize the drug names and their actions.

 You can use notecards by placing the drugs together per their class to help you simultaneously memorize drugs of the same class.